 The eco-cost of internet activity can lead to a drastic increase of over 20% in CO2 emissions in Europe over the next 10 years.
 An increase, while we so desperately need a decrease.

 The Sensing CO2 installation

-CO2 is an odorless gas and invisible to the human eye.
+With Sensing CO2, we convert CO2 emissions into a sensory taste experience.
+CO2 is an odourless gas and invisible to the human eye.
 In some exceptions the gas is visible: for example as bubbles in sparkling mineral water or sodas.
 Sensing CO2 uses the sensation of a fizzy drink: The added CO2 bubbles trigger the tongue receptors while the amount defines the intensity.
 A minimal increase can quickly change pleasure to discomfort.
 To become resilient, an understanding of the matter is crucial.
 Sensing CO2 aims to connect abstract numbers with direct experience, scientific data with human senses.
 Let your tastebuds experience how our behaviour influences CO2 levels and taste possible futures.

 “We should think of ways to make the internet, and technology in general, more instinctive.”– Leanne Wijnsma

 Additionally, to the installation, we have created the E-Missions webplatform.
 E-missions is a digital tool where everyone can calculate their own ecological digital footprint and find deepening information about 10 digital behaviour topics, where and when they want.
 The calculator reflects the CO2 impact into a ‘TreePark’.
 We collaborated with Jens Gröger from the Oeko Institute in Berlin, to bring the carbon footprint calculator to the public and with Yoeran Luteijn to realise the digital environment.